 The best way to avoid a time conflict, Heydebrand says, is to speak with the building’s super or management about their policies and restrictions ahead of time, then plan your moving schedule accordingly.
 “Give your movers some extra time, considering traffic and other things that might cause a delay in getting to the new building,” he advises.

-The Problem: You didn’t purge before your move.
+Problem 5: You didn’t purge before your move.

 Downsizing your stuff is a key step in the packing process.
 It’s also one that, if you skip, inevitably complicates your entire move.
 Barbara Reich, Professional Organizer and author of Secrets of an Organized Mom, says not purging before your move means you either: 1) end up spending money to move things you’ll eventually throw away in your new home or 2) waste time trying to get rid of things as the movers help you pack.